 Wild Whiskers: July’s Charity of the Month

-April 2024, Loaves and Fishes.
+Our April charity of the month was Loaves and Fishes.
 Kalamazoo Loaves & Fishes began in 1982 through the collaborative efforts of several downtown churches and human service minded individuals.
 These congregations and individuals recognized that their neighbors were struggling to put food on the table and believed the community should have a coordinated approach to addressing this need.

 Loaves and Fishes: April’s Charity of the Month